-A longer list is below, but some of my favorites include grass-fed beef, raw organic dairy, cage-free eggs and wild-caught fish.
-Grass-fed beef contains special immune-boosting conjugated linoleic acid (cancer-fighting CLA) and healthy saturated fats, plus a superior nutritional content than conventionally raised beef.
+A longer list is below, but some of my favorites include grass-fed beef, raw organic dairy, cage-free eggs and wild-caught seafood.
+Grass-fed beef contains special immune-boosting conjugated linoleic acid and healthy saturated fats, plus a superior nutritional content than conventionally raised beef.
 Similarly, bison, venison and lamb are also good choices.

-Better quality animal products contain more nutrients over conventionally raised foods since the animals themselves are healthier and fed a more natural, nutrient-dense diet.
+Better quality animal products contain more nutrients over conventionally raised foods since the animals themselves are healthier and fed more natural, nutrient-dense diets.
 We also know there are some real dangers of farmed fish and livestock when we eat them in large quantities.
-High-quality proteins will provide more trace minerals and vitamins, healthy fatty acids, and contain far less pollutants, heavy metals, or potential synthetic hormones and antibiotics.
+High-quality proteins provide more trace minerals and vitamins, healthy fatty acids, and contain far less pollutants, heavy metals, or potential synthetic hormones and antibiotics.

-How Many Protein Foods Should We Eat Everyday?
+How Many Protein Foods Should We Eat Every Day?

 We all need a different level of protein based on our exact needs.
 For example, your body weight, gender, age, and level of activity or exercise all determine how much protein is best for you.
 There are also some health conditions that require people to either eat more or less protein than the average person.
 And athletes need to eat even more foods for energy and performance, including plenty of quality protein.

 That being said, there are some general protein guidelines that can serve as a good recommendation to aim for each day.
-According to the USDA, the recommended daily intake of protein for adults who are at an average weight and activity level is: (3)
+According to the USDA, the recommended daily intake of protein for adults who are at an average weight and activity level is: (26)